SteveBarnett/Remixing/_thinking/the-courageous-heart-workbook.md

 - The path
     - Our path is to choose to love
 - Vulnerability
-    - Open to vulnerability, even when it hurts (I prefer this to bravery or courage, which I find hard)
+    - Open to vulnerability, even when it hurts (I prefer this framing to being brave or courageous, which I find hard)
     - Turn towards the vulnerable places you may have long avoided, and meet them with compassion and presence
     - Vulnerability is not a personal flaw—it is a universal truth
 - Perfectionism